 I’m concerned someone I know is being hazed.
 Who can I tell?

 Fraternity & Sorority Life encourages you to inform Conflict Resolution and Student Conduct at 662-915-1387 if you have any information related to hazing incidents.
-Hazing can also be reported anonymously at 1-888-NOT-HAZE (1-888-668-4293).
-Neither the Panhellenic Council nor the University of Mississippi condones hazing in any form.
+Hazing can also be reported anonymously here or by downloading the LiveSafe app here.
+College Panhellenic Council nor the University of Mississippi condones hazing in any form.

 If chapters are overseen by their national organization, who does Panhellenic report to?